proximile/NH-House-of-Representatives-Committee-Summaries/data/summaries/2023/03/cNMsCP9aimA_House Executive Departments and Administration (03_08_23).md

 Upload Date: 2023-03-08
 Video ID: cNMsCP9aimA

-**Comprehensive Summary of the NH House of Representatives Meeting – Executive Departments and Administration (03/08/23)**
+### Comprehensive Summary of NH House of Representatives Meeting: Executive Departments and Administration (03/08/23)

-The New Hampshire House of Representatives meeting on March 8, 2023, focused on a range of critical issues, including emergency response, legislative oversight, professional licensing, and economic policy.
-The discussions centered on several key bills, with debates reflecting broader concerns about governance, public safety, constitutional rights, and economic interests.
-Below is a cohesive summary of the meeting:
+The New Hampshire House of Representatives' Executive Departments and Administration Committee convened on March 8, 2023, to discuss and vote on a range of bills and amendments.
+The meeting covered topics including professional licensing, emergency management, anti-discrimination legislation, and rulemaking processes.
+Below is a cohesive summary of the key discussions and outcomes:

 ---

-### **Emergency Response and Legislative Oversight**
-The meeting began with a focus on the state’s response to a devastating storm that severely impacted Acworth, New Hampshire.
-The storm caused significant damage to roads and bridges, highlighting challenges in the state’s emergency response mechanisms.
-Key points included:
-- **Storm Impact**: The Department of Transportation (DOT) and Emergency Operations Center were activated, but staffing shortages and delays in Public Works Mutual Aid hindered the response.
-- **Legislative Response**: Representatives debated **House Bill 127**, which proposes limiting the governor’s ability to extend a state of emergency beyond 84 days without legislative approval.
-Supporters argued for legislative oversight, while opponents emphasized the need for executive flexibility in emergencies.
-The bill passed after a roll call vote.
+#### **Professional Licensing and Certification (HB 655 and Related Bills)**

+1. **House Bill 655**:
+   - **Amendments**: The bill was split, with repeal portions moved to **House Bill 2**.
+The remaining provisions aimed to codify the organizational structure of the **Office of Professional Licensure and Certification (OPLC)** and streamline licensing and disciplinary procedures.
+   - **Concerns from Boards**: Professional boards (e.g., Board of Medicine, Board of Nursing, Dental Board) raised concerns about the bill’s impact on their ability to review applications, investigate complaints, and maintain standards.
+Some boards opposed the bill, while others sought clarifications.
+   - **OPLC’s Role**: OPLC representatives explained that the amendment formalizes existing practices, creating a consistent framework for licensing and disciplinary processes.
+They emphasized that most boards already delegate licensing authority to OPLC.
+   - **Public and Practitioner Impact**: Legislators expressed concerns about the rushed process and potential disruption to practitioners and the public, calling for thorough stakeholder input.
+   - **Outcome**: The committee recommended the amendment to HB 655 and planned further discussion on repeal portions in a Friday work session.

+2. **House Bill 644**:
+   - The bill addressed licensing requirements for low-risk beauty services (e.g., shampooing, eyebrow threading).
+The motion to pass the bill failed on a tie vote, and the committee voted to retain it for further review.

+3. **House Bill 507**:
+   - The bill aimed to strengthen occupational licensing compliance.
+A motion to pass failed on a tie vote, and a subsequent motion to inexpedient to legislate (ITL) also failed, leaving the bill with no recommendation.

 ---

-### **Economic Policy and Anti-Discrimination**
-The meeting also addressed **House Bill 339**, which seeks to prohibit state investments and contracts with entities that boycott Israel.
-The debate highlighted tensions between economic interests, anti-discrimination principles, and constitutional protections for free speech:
-- **Support for the Bill**: Proponents argued that the bill aligns with anti-discrimination laws, protects economic ties with Israel, and counters anti-Semitic rhetoric associated with the Boycott, Divestment, and Sanctions (BDS) movement.
-- **Opposition to the Bill**: Critics raised First Amendment concerns, arguing that boycotts are a form of protected political expression.
-They also noted that the bill could harm Palestinian businesses and New Hampshire’s economy.
-The bill remains under debate.
+#### **Emergency Management and Response (HB 127 and HB 84)**

+1. **House Bill 127**:
+   - **Current Law vs. HB 127**: Under current law, the governor can declare and renew a state of emergency indefinitely without legislative approval.
+HB 127 proposes a 21-day initial declaration, renewable three times (totaling 84 days), after which the legislature must vote to extend it.
+   - **Constitutional Concerns**: Supporters argued that prolonged emergency powers infringe on the separation of powers, while opponents worried about delays in emergency response.
+   - **Outcome**: The committee moved to pass the bill (OTP), emphasizing the need for legislative oversight after 84 days.

+2. **House Bill 84**:
+   - The bill proposed creating a **Municipal Emergency Response Team** to assist towns during natural disasters, inspired by the slow response to flooding in Acworth in 2021.
+Representative Amir moved to ITL the bill, arguing that existing structures were sufficient.
+The motion passed.

 ---

-### **Professional Licensing and Regulatory Clarity**
-Several bills focused on professional licensing and the operations of the Office of Professional Licensure and Certification (OPLC):
-- **House Bill 655**: This bill aims to streamline OPLC’s operations by codifying its structure and clarifying licensing and disciplinary processes.
-Stakeholders, including the Board of Medicine and OPLC representatives, supported the bill but raised concerns about maintaining board expertise in investigations.
-An amendment was adopted, and the bill passed unanimously.
-- **House Bill 644**: The bill proposed relaxing licensing requirements for low-risk salon activities (e.g., shampooing, eyebrow threading).
-While concerns were raised about hygiene and safety, the bill was discussed favorably and will proceed for further review.
+#### **Anti-Discrimination and State Investments (HB 339)**

+1. **House Bill 339**:
+   - **Purpose**: The bill prohibits the state from contracting with or investing in companies participating in the **Boycott, Divestment, and Sanctions (BDS)** movement against Israel.
+   - **Arguments in Favor**:
+     - Protects New Hampshire’s trade relationship with Israel and aligns with anti-discrimination principles.
+     - Ensures fiduciary responsibility by prioritizing returns over political considerations.
+   - **Arguments Against**:
+     - Interferes with investment strategies and sets a precedent for political interference in financial decisions.
+     - Suppresses free speech, as boycotts are a form of protected political expression.
+   - **Legal Considerations**: Proponents cited court rulings that economic boycotts are not protected speech, while opponents referenced historical uses of boycotts for social justice.
+   - **Outcome**: The committee voted to ITL the bill, citing concerns about political agendas influencing state investments.

 ---

-### **Other Key Bills and Discussions**
-The committee addressed several additional bills, with a focus on rulemaking, licensing compliance, and public safety:
-- **House Bill 284**: A motion to pass with an amendment was approved unanimously, addressing specific regulatory concerns.
-- **House Bill 358**: The bill, focusing on rulemaking notifications, passed with an amendment unanimously.
-- **House Bill 461**: An amendment was adopted to limit the bill’s impact to high-level employees in the retirement system, and the motion to pass was approved unanimously.
-- **House Bill 507**: The bill, aimed at strengthening state licensing compliance, failed to pass due to a tied vote and will proceed with no recommendation.
-- **House Bill 532**: The committee discussed amendments related to music therapy and speech pathology collaboration, but the motion to pass failed on a tie.
-- **House Bill 617**: The motion to deem the bill inexpedient to legislate passed 18-1, and the bill will be placed on the consent calendar.
+#### **Rulemaking and Professional Regulations**

+1. **House Bill 358 (Amendment 0648)**:
+   - The amendment requires agencies to include a report on public comments and explanations of how they were addressed when filing final rules.
+The amendment was adopted, and the bill passed unanimously.

+2. **House Bill 532 (Amendment 0480)**:
+   - The amendment addressed collaboration between speech therapists and music therapists.
+It was adopted, and the bill passed unanimously.

+3. **House Bill 258**:
+   - An amendment established certification for animal chiropractors without requiring referrals.
+It passed unanimously.

+4. **House Bill 284**:
+   - An amendment addressed bidding processes, ensuring fair competition and protecting confidential information.
+It was adopted, and the bill passed.

 ---

-### **Emergency Response Coordination**
-The meeting included discussions on **House Bill 84**, which proposes creating a Municipal Emergency Response Team to assist towns impacted by natural disasters.
-The bill was inspired by the slow response to the July 2021 floods in Acworth, where towns struggled to access resources like sandbags and gravel.
-Testimony from the Department of Transportation provided insights into improving emergency response mechanisms.
+#### **Other Key Discussions**

+1. **House Bill 617**:
+   - The bill related to open software raised concerns about fiscal impact.
+The motion to ITL passed with an 18-1 vote.

+2. **House Bill 461**:
+   - An amendment addressed municipalities avoiding retirement system contributions by converting full-time positions to part-time.
+The bill passed with the amendment.

+3. **House Bill 518**:
+   - The committee voted to retain the bill for further review, as it addressed occupational licensing regulations requiring more attention.

 ---

-### **Key Themes and Outcomes**
+### **Overall Themes and Outcomes**

-The meeting highlighted several recurring themes:
-1. **Emergency Response**: The state faces challenges in responding to natural disasters, particularly due to staffing shortages and delays in mutual aid systems.
-2. **Legislative Oversight**: Debates over **House Bill 127** and other bills reflected ongoing tensions between executive and legislative authority, particularly in prolonged states of emergency.
-3. **Economic and Constitutional Concerns**: Discussions on **House Bill 339** underscored the balance between anti-discrimination efforts, economic interests, and First Amendment protections.
+The meeting highlighted the committee’s focus on balancing efficiency in state operations with the need for professional oversight, public safety, and legislative accountability.
+Key themes included:

-4. **Professional Licensing**: Bills like **House Bill 655** and **House Bill 644** focused on streamlining licensing processes while addressing public safety and stakeholder concerns.
+- **Professional Licensing**: Streamlining processes while addressing concerns from boards and practitioners.
-5. **Collaboration and Clarity**: Representatives emphasized the need for collaboration between professional boards and state agencies, as well as clarity in rulemaking and licensing regulations.

-The meeting concluded with plans for further discussions on unresolved bills and a commitment to address concerns raised by stakeholders.
+- **Emergency Management**: Enhancing legislative oversight of executive emergency powers.
+- **Anti-Discrimination**: Debating the intersection of free speech, economic interests, and anti-discrimination principles.
+- **Rulemaking**: Ensuring transparency and stakeholder input in the rulemaking process.

+The committee moved several bills forward while retaining others for further review, reflecting the complexity of the issues discussed.